stardust-enterprises/gradle-rust/README.md

 a plugin for inter-compatibility with [rust][rust] inside [gradle][gradle] projects.

+# how to use
+check out this [example repository][example] to learn how to use gradle-rust

 # contributing
 **please note**: this branch of the project is currently under heavy development.